sleddog/methods-spring-2020/Panel.md

-What languages do you prefer people to learn to be a part of your organization
+What languages do you prefer people to learn to be a part of your organization?

 What has been the hardest transition during quarantine that you have made?